PMO-19 IPIC PhD Studentships – Biomedical Theme

 Contract: Full Time/Fixed Term

-The four Themes are each tasked to develop game changing technologies that will be deployed across multiple applications, from optical communications to medical devices, and each with an investment of about €3M.
+The five Themes are each tasked to develop game changing technologies that will be deployed across multiple applications, from optical communications to medical devices, and each with an investment of about €3M.
 We are entering a very exciting time for photonics, with the use of light addressing many critical issues for today’s society.
 The key to achieving the best results is the integration of photonic components into circuits, the approach that has revolutionised electronics over the last 50 years.
 We are at the start of a similar journey for photonics with new semiconductor technologies, and the integration strategies will enable multiple applications.

 Our research in the Biomedical Theme, led by IPIC Deputy Director Stefan Andersson-Engels, will address the development of ultra-compact image sensor technologies to advance medicine in a wide range of clinical specialities.

-We are now seeking four dynamic PhD students who will work together in an extended team of in total 13 dedicated researchers to tackle these scientific challenges and to help us achieve our goals in the following areas:
+We are now seeking five dynamic PhD students who will work together in an extended team of in total 13 dedicated researchers to tackle these scientific challenges and to help us achieve our goals in the following areas:

 All of the studentships will be based at University College Cork, the three first will be at Tyndall National Institute, while the fourth will be at Biochemistry.

 An annual student stipend of €18,500 applies for this successful candidate for this position.
 Yearly University Academic Fees will paid by the Tyndall National Institute.

 If you are interested in helping us achieve our ambition, complete and submit an application form and motivation letter, highlighting your preferred project.